adechant/ha_vscode/README.md

 1. Install the custom component from HACS.
 2. Restart Home Assistant.
 3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Home Assistant VSCode Tunnel".
+4. Follow the installation instructions.
+Authenticating with github is required.
+5. Restart Home Assistant

 **This component will set up the following platforms.**